petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-about-us-page.md

    You are redirected to the page editor.

 All the created pages have the same structure set in the Master page: a header, the content in the middle, and a footer.
-Now, you'll populate the About Us page.
+Now, populate the About Us page.

 ## Populating the About Us Page